 3- Project a contemporary image, speak with confidence and energy, and emphasize modern skills during the job interview.

 - Image is everything.
+1987 was a great year, but don’t dress like you’ve been in a time capsule since Bon Jovi was Livin’ on a Prayer.
 Dress for success and wear something contemporary.
 A look through the Macy’s or Nordstrom’s web site will give an idea on what’s “in” in terms of business fashion.

-- Describe situations when you worked with or for a younger leader, mention your attendance record and tenure with certain companies.
+- Describe situations when you worked with or for a younger leader, acted as a mentor, and mention your attendance record and tenure with certain companies.

 - Discuss how you use technology professionally (Mac, MS Office programs, etc.) and even personally (Facebook, smartphone, iPhone) and what bloggers you like to follow for up to date industry and occupation information.
 Mentioning familiarity with social media sites like LinkedIn, Twitter, and Facebook will have a major positive impact.